 In both cases the service is designed closely with the local communities, including representatives of the municipalities as well as the end-users themselves to be sure the planned service will meet the needs and will be highly used when the service will be launched.

 In Vejle and the South Denmark region, many rural areas have limited access to public transport and services.
-A digital Mobility Centre will be established to integrate existing mobility options and create a platform where citizens can easily get an overview of available mobility services and order transport-on-demand rides.
+A digital Mobility Centre will be established to integrate existing mobility options and create a platform where citizens can easily get an overview of available mobility services and book car pooling rides.
 The innovativeness of this pilot action lies in the development of a user-friendly mobile application, and in involving local citizens in the process, thus strengthening neighborhood’s social resilience.

 Contact: Merete Toft, firstname.lastname@example.org

-Social counselling services of the Diaconie of Schleswig-Holstein – Mobile in rural areas
+Social counselling services of the Diaconie of Schleswig-Holstein – Accesibility of services in peripheral areas

 Apart from being the Lead Partner of the MAMBA project, the Diaconie of Schleswig-Holstein is also a project partner.
 For us as a social service provider, it is important to respond to people’s concerns and improve the quality of life in rural areas.
 The pilot project aims at supporting sustainable long-term social counseling services in Schleswig-Holstein’s rural regions.